Nowah72/Clip/README.md

 - Shows copied images as thumbnails
 - **Click** an image to copy it back to the clipboard
 - Images are deduplicated automatically (no spam duplicates)
+- Images can be viewed large and you can access their location

 ### Starred
 - Shows all items (text or images) you marked as starred
 - Use this for frequently reused content